 - Check Drainage and Gutters

-3. Clean Up the Crawl Space
+3. Clean the Crawl Space

-Once you’ve removed all the water from the crawl space, you’re left with a damp crawl space that may have torn barriers, mold, insects and more.
+Once you’ve removed all the water from the crawl space, you’re left with a damp crawl space that may have torn barriers, mold, insects, and more.
 That means the next step is to clean up the crawl space issues.

-- Close Up Crawl Space Vents
+- Close Crawl Space Vents

 It used to be common practice to vent crawl spaces.
 Many people believed that by letting the crawl space breathe, the crawl space itself would be healthier and actually collect less water.